badgernested/petit-felix/docs/task/basic_pdf_classic.md

 # basic_pdf

-``basic_pdf`` is a worker that produces zines from markdown files from a predefined template.
+``basic_pdf_classic`` is a worker that produces zines from markdown files from a predefined template.

 ## Arguments